SAP-samples/teched2025-DA267/exercises/ex1_create_planning_model/ex1.2_create_planning_model/README.md

 > [!NOTE]
 > Small UI changes were introduced with QRC4.2025.
 The data preview and model details are now displayed differently in the toolbar as you can see in the screenshot above.

 7. We now have to define semantics for our model columns and add master data wherever required.
-First, make the TimeSeriesYearMonth column the model's Date dimension.
+First, make the `TimeSeriesYearMonth` column the model's date dimension.
 ![](../../../images/ex1.2_6.png)

 8. The system identified the right settings already.
-Confirm with OK.
+Confirm with *OK*.
 ![](../../../images/ex1.2_7.png)

 9. Save the model.
 Save it under My Files and give it a name.
-E.g., TECHED2025_DA267_USERxx.
+E.g., `TECHED2025_DA267_USERxx` where *xx* is the last two characters of your user ID.
 ![](../../../images/ex1.2_8.png)
 ![](../../../images/ex1.2_9.png)

 10. Create a (public) dimension table for Company Code.

 > [!CAUTION]
 > Give it a user-specific name and make it a **public** dimension.
 Otherwise, you will not be able to proceed with the next step.
 Where we load master data.